Skip to content

 import { z, message, createRouter } from "@ws-kit/zod";

-import { createDurableObjectHandler } from "@ws-kit/cloudflare-do";
+import { createDurableObjectHandler } from "@ws-kit/cloudflare";

 type AppData = {